 - Foam brush (if needed)

-Regrouting is two-step process by which you first remove the hardened old grout from the seams between tiles with power tools and some manual scraping, then force new grout into the seams and let it dry before wiping of hazy residue on the tiles.
+Regrouting is a two-step process by which you first remove the hardened old grout from the seams between tiles with power tools and some manual scraping, then force new grout into the seams and let it dry before wiping of hazy residue on the tiles.

-Regrouting is not as messy and many home DIY projects, but it can be a little dusty while you are grinding out the old hardened grout.
+Regrouting is not as messy as many home DIY projects, but it can be a little dusty while you are grinding out the old hardened grout.
 It may be a good idea to erect plastic sheeting around the area you'll be working in, to confine dust and debris.
 Make sure to frequently suck away the debris with a shop vac.

 And make sure to wear a dust mask during the removal stage.
 Grout dust should not be inhaled, so make sure to protect your lungs.Continue to 2 of 9 below.

 Use an Oscillating Tool or Rotary Tool